cnti-testcatalog/testsuite/SOURCE_INSTALL.md

-Installing the CNF Conformance Test Suite from Source
+Installing the CNF Test Suite from Source
 ---
 ### Overview
 This INSTALL guide will detail the minimum requirements needed for cnf-conformance to install from source.